zavolanlab/zarp/docs/guides/installation.md

 ```
 If it is not installed, you will see a <code style="color: red;">command not found error.</code>

-### Conda installation
+#### Conda installation

-If Conda is not installed, you can install Miniconda by following these steps:
+There are different ways to install Conda.
+We recommend to use [Miniconda][miniconda] to install it.
+Please refer to the official documentation for the latest installation.
+Alternatively you can follow these steps:

 **1. Download the Miniconda installer:**